raj-vivek/Full-Stack-Developer-Learning-Hub/1. Java/5. Collection Faramework/4. Map Interface/1. HashMap/README.md

 #### 1. Hashing

-- Hashing is a process of converting an object into integer form by using the method hashCode() of the Key object.
+- Hashing is a process of converting an object into integer form by using the method `hashCode()` of the Key object.
-- It’s necessary to write the hashCode() method properly for better performance of HashMap.
+- It’s necessary to write the `hashCode()` and `equals()` method properly for correct and better performance of HashMap.
-- Important methods:
-  1. hashCode() method
-  2. equals() method

 #### 2. Buckets: